 Disasters dominated the 1980s, with the most high-profile emergency being the 1984 famine in Ethiopia.

 TV coverage of this and other disasters caught public attention.
 Donations to Save the Children increased and we were able to work more widely around the around the world.
-But the news coverage had a negative effect as well.
-It perpetuated negative and destructive stereotypes of people in developing countries, who were seen as dependent and helpless.

 We worked to protect the dignity of children and their families by:

 - starting education, prevention and treatment projects to combat the prejudice and misconception around the spread of HIV and AIDS